sounddrill31/crave_aosp_builder/README.md

 - Create a Repository Secret called CRAVE_TOKEN, with authentication token from crave.conf
 - Go to Settings -> Code and Automation -> Actions -> General
 - Set workflow Permissions to "Read and Write Permissions" and save.
+- Now you are ready to build!
+Go to "Crave Builder" workflow and start building
 ## Selfhosted Runners:
 These runners sit in crave devspace CLI or your personal server and run the workflow on there.
-This is useful for bypassing the 6 hours timeout limit.
+Use this if you need to bypass the 6 hours timeout limit.

 ## Extra Setup For Selfhosted runner:
 - Follow the above steps